Small groups — max 12 people · Usually books 2–3 days in advance

 Lao Chai — Black H'mong Village

 Lao Chai is one of the most intact Black H'mong villages in the Muong Hoa Valley — stone-and-wood houses, communal fields, and families who have lived here for generations.
 Because our guides grew up in communities like this, the greetings are genuine.
-We walk through the village at our own pace before continuing toward Ta Van.
+We walk through the village at our own pace, with the rice terraces rising on every side.

 11:30 AM

-Ta Van — Lunch at a Local Family
+Lunch at a Local Family in Lao Chai

 Return to Sapa Town

-Transport brings you back to your hotel or our office at 105 Thach Son Street.
-You're back by 17:00 — the day is long but the terrain is manageable.
+We take the cable car back down and a car returns you to your hotel or our office at 105 Thach Son Street, arriving around 4:00 PM.
 If you're planning dinner in Sapa, the evening market opens at 18:00.

 ★★★★★Sounds like the right trek?
 Spots fill fast for weekends.